 Fintech is thinking big in Scotland.
 Really big.
-Clustered around its banks and financial companies, Scotland has world-class academic centres of excellence, which provide expertise and resources in cyber security and big data analytics.
+Clustered around its banks and financial companies, Scotland has world-class academic centres of excellence, which provide expertise and resources in fintech, including open banking, cyber security and big data analytics.

 The UK recognises it has a huge opportunity to lead innovation in the global financial services sector.
 Economic activity in finance and insurance contributed £1126.9 billion or 8% of Gross Value Add to its economy in 2014.